 Certificate of Women’s Health

-The RANZCOG Certificate and Diploma vocational training programs equip medical practitioners to deliver high-quality women’s health services across Australia and Aotearoa New Zealand.
+The RANZCOG Certificate and Procedural vocational training programs equip medical practitioners to deliver high-quality women’s health services across Australia and Aotearoa New Zealand.

 Introduction

 The Certificate of Women’s Health (CWH) is intended for medical professionals with a special interest in office-based obstetrics and gynaecology.
-This qualification can be undertaken on its own, or in combination with the Diploma of RANZCOG (DRANZCOG) and/or Advanced Diploma of RANZCOG (DRANZCOG Adv.).
+This qualification can be undertaken on its own, or in combination with the Associate Training Program (Procedural) (PTP) and/or Associate Training Program (Advanced Procedural) (APTP).

 Following successful completion of the Certificate, you will be qualified to deliver shared antenatal and postnatal care, office gynaecology and family planning.